Choices About Your Major

 Some majors-particularly in the science and engineering area-have course curriculum that is sequential in nature.
 Due to the structure of these majors, it is in your best interest to decide as early in your freshmen year as possible, if these are areas of interest for you.

 Other majors allow for more flexibility in their curriculum and you can spend your freshmen year exploring your options.
 It would be in your best interest to have a strong preference toward your academic program by the end of your freshmen year.

 How do I change my major?

-Once you have decided on a major, the hard part is over!
 You will need to formally apply for a Change of Major once you choose a major.
 The decision to be admitted to a specific program is generally based on your academic performance.
-GPA requirements will vary from program to program and may be found in the Bulletin of Information.
+GPA requirements will vary from program to program and may be found in the Academic Catalog.
 You can request a major change by calling admissions or indicating your request on the Registration Response Form.